Hard at Work in Massachusetts

 Apr 17, 2013

-Massachusetts Governor Deval Patrick and Boston Mayor Tom Menino have announced the creation of “The One Fund Boston,” which will raise money to help those affected by the tragic events that unfolded during the Marathon.
-Bank of America has pledged $250,000 in philanthropic support to help individuals and families as they rebuild their lives in the days, weeks and months to come… learn More about Join us in helping those affected by the events in Boston
+In April 2013, Massachusetts Governor Deval Patrick and then Boston Mayor Tom Menino announced the creation of “The One Fund Boston,” to raise money to help those affected by the tragic events that unfolded during the Marathon.
+Bank of America pledged $250,000 in philanthropic support to help individuals and families rebuild their lives in the days, weeks and months that followed… learn More about Supporting those affected by the events in Boston

 Jul 06, 2012

 Although one of the wealthiest cities in the U.S., Boston deals with the same urban challenges as any other metropolitan area.
 In certain neighborhoods where families struggle financially and youth routinely confront the hazards of gangs and drugs, programs like Artists For Humanity stand as beacons of opportunity.
 Rather than “disadvantaged” youth, Artists For Humanity Executive Director Susan Rodgerson views these young men and women as “under-resourced,” meaning that with the right support and encouragement, they can create their own future… learn More about Fostering Opportunity with Creativity in Boston

 In a busy region like Eastern Massachusetts, many residents look to EasCare, a locally-owned and operated ambulance company, for high quality medical care transportation with a personal touch… learn More about Skilled Care With a Local Personal Touch in Boston

 *Extended $279.2 million in new credit to Massachusetts small businesses in 2012.